Economic, Social, and Political Development of the Territories and the Freely Associated States (15.875)

 Award Procedure

-A grant award is made to each territorial government entity in the specific amounts and for the specific purposes set forth in the annual Department of the Interior and Related Agencies Appropriation Act signed by the President.
-Payments under the Compacts of Free Association are made in accordance with negotiated terms and procedures.
+A grant award is made to an eligible entity in the specific amounts and for the specific purposes set forth in the annual Department of the Interior and Related Agencies Appropriation Act signed by the President.

 Deadlines